 Since reunification, the Federation has been supporting the New Länder (including Berlin) in their efforts to pay off extra costs that have accrued as a result of the division of Germany and to close the infrastructure gap that still exists between eastern and western Germany.
 As the current fiscal equalisation system between the Federation and Länder, including the so-called Solidarity Pact II, will however expire in 2019, putting in place a new system is a key priority for Eastern Germany during this parliament.
 On 10 June 2016, the Federal Ministry for Economic Affairs and Energy published its expertise on the "priorities, structure, and possible design of a post-2020 pan-German scheme to support regions that are structurally weak".
 Among the proposals made by the authors of this expertise is extending the scope of some programmes hitherto designed to promote innovation in eastern Germany to include regions in the whole of Germany, as long as they are structurally weak.
 This would ensure continued funding for eastern German regions and prevent a situation whereby development in regions that are structurally weak would be hampered.
 Said the then incumbent Minister for Economic Affairs, Sigmar Gabriel: "We must ensure that they do not fall further behind on innovation, digitisation, and globalisation, but rather succeed in catching up with overall economic development."

 At the end of 2016, the Federal Chancellor and the Minister Presidents of the German Länder agreed to reorganise the fiscal equalisation scheme to create a new system as of 2020.
-This must now be done following legislative procedure.
 Eastern Germany stands to benefit from the agreement.
 The new fiscal equalisation scheme will afford the states and municipalities in Eastern Germany the scope they need in order to be able to fulfil their tasks once the old system and the Solidarity II Pact have expired, and to invest in the future.
 The new scheme will take greater account of the differences that exist between different states, for instance in terms of municipalities’ financial situation or the presence of research institutes.
 This is to ensure that the new equalisation scheme for the post-2019 period continues to contribute to the objective of creating equivalent living conditions all across Germany.